mgcrea/benchmark-kaizoumark/_posts/2015-06-08-linux-libraries.md

 $ gcc -o app main.c -lfoobar -L/path/to/foobar
 ~~~

-For the linker to find the library, the installer will typically create a symbolic link from the library __real name__ to its __linker name__.
+When installing a library, the installer program will typically create a symbolic link from the library __real name__ to its __linker name__ to allow the linker to find the actual library file.

 _Example:_